 The area just to the north of Port Huron has a rich history.
 Noted as a strategic chokepoint, the mouth St. Clair River was the gateway to the northern lakes and the rich fur and lumber trade.
 Shipping on the Great Lakes increased in the 1820s and Congress recognized the need for a navigational aid at the mouth of the St. Clair River.
-This is how Fort Gratiot was established.
+This is how Fort Gratiot Lighthouse was established.

 Fort Gratiot Lighthouse Guides Into the St. Clair River and the Lower Lakes

 The current tower of the Fort Gratiot light was built in April 1829 by Lucius Lyons.
 It was situated north of an older tower light that has collapsed into the St. Clair River after a violent storm the prior November.
-The tower was constructed of brick to a height of 65 feet.
+The tower constructed of brick to a height of 65 feet.
 In 1862 the height was increased to 82 feet to match the focal point of a new 4th order Fresnel lens.
-In 1867 the light was changed to flash in order to distinguish the light from nearby railroad signals.
+In 1867 the light was changed to flash to distinguish the light from nearby railroad signals.
 Starting operations on the Great Lakes in 1829, Fort Gratiot Lighthouse is the oldest lighthouse in Michigan.

 The Fort Gratiot Lighthouse Campus Grows

 In 1871 another building was built to house a fog signal.
-A few years later a new lightkeepers house was built after the original house was destroyed by fire.
-It was large enough to house two families, the lighthouse keeper, and his assistant.
+A few years later, a new lightkeepers’ house constructed after the original house was destroyed by fire.
+It was large enough to house two families, the lighthouse keeper and his assistant.